 SEP IRA contribution limits for 2015 are changing.
 SEP’s are Simplified Employee Pension (plans).
 You can benefit from a SEP IRA if you own a small business or are self-employed.
 The federal government rules let you use an SEP plan as an easy way to contribute to your employees’ retirement savings or your own retirement.

 The SEP IRA account has many, many benefits for the self employed looking to save for retirement.
 They include high deduction limits, flexibility in administration, high income through tax deferred growth, and complete flexibility in contribution limits.
 To find out more, talk to a qualified retirement specialist.
 This article covers the maximum IRA limits on these accounts.

-New SEP Rules for 2012 & 2013: In 2012, the maximum you could contribute to an eligible SEP IRA was set at either fifty thousand dollars, or twenty-five percent of the employee’s salary, whichever was smaller.
+New SEP Rules for 2013: In 2013, the maximum you could contribute to an eligible SEP IRA was set at either fifty-one thousand dollars, or twenty-five percent of the employee’s salary, whichever was smaller.
 So for an employee who is compensated one hundred thousand dollars, the maximum SEP contribution was twenty-five thousand.
 Only the first two hundred and fifty thousand dollars of an employee’s compensation could be considered when making this calculation.

 It’s important to note these are employer limits, and don’t apply to the employees (participants) themselves.
 As an employee, if your SEP IRA allows for non-SEP contributions, then you can make tax-deductible contributions up to your maximum IRA limit – generally five or six thousand dollars, depending on your age.

 Typically, SEP IRA accounts are established by businesses with only a single employee, the owner.
 This means a sole proprietorship or a corporation with only a single owner/worker.
 The flexibility of the rules allows you to set it up this way.